 In addition to freelance writing, you can sell many other services on your new blog.

-There are plenty of people out there who are willing to pay for those skills, and this will help you on making money while your blog continues to grow.
+There are plenty of people out there who are willing to pay for those skills, and this will help you with making money while your blog continues to grow.

 Bottom Line About Starting a Travel Blog